How Would A Kid Explain Digital Health In The Future?

 Hi Matt.
 Thanks for accepting our interview invitation!
 What do you think it means to live a healthy way of life?

 My mom always tells me that if I eat vegetables, I don’t have to go to the doctor.
 I don’t see why that would be a problem for me, though, because in the waiting room, I can always play with many toys and games.
-Besides, we only go to the doctor if I really have a high fever or something is really wrong with me, and our virtual house nurse in mom’s phone tells us that she has a doctor’s appointment for me.
+Besides, we only go to the doctor if I really have a high fever or something is really wrong with me, and our virtual house nurse in mom’s phone tells us that she arranged a doctor’s appointment for me.
 Also, when I’m sick I don’t have to go to school, mom allows me to watch cartoons on my tablet, and I also got to play with Lumosity or Elevate.

 The only thing I don’t like is that I cannot count my steps as I usually do.
-You know I have a gadget – similar to the Vivofit Jr. what dad had when he was a kid – with Captain America on it, and he is disappointed if I don’t reach my daily goals.
+You know I have a gadget – similar to the Vivofit Jr. which dad had when he was a kid – with Captain America on it, and he is disappointed if I don’t reach my daily goals.
 That means to run around for 60 minutes or wash the dishes for mom.
 If I do that, I can get some coins, and if I collect enough, I can watch one more episode from SpongeBob Squarepants.
 I like classics.
 My mom says if I use the Vivofit and eat vegetables, I will be healthy when I grow up.
 She has an age-old Misfit, and she also counts her steps, but her tracker is black and boring.
 Anyway, I guess living healthily means eating not much chocolate and run around a bit every day.

 Who is responsible for your health?

-When my grandma got sick, and she had to go to the hospital, mom said that she was too stubborn and proud to admit she had any problems before, so now we have a much bigger issue than it would have been.
+When my grandma got sick, and she had to go to the hospital, mom said that she was too stubborn and proud to admit she’d had any problems before, so now we have a much bigger issue than it would have been.
 My mom was very angry with her, and I was, too.
 Why didn’t she tell us anything?
 Why didn’t she go to the doctor?
 He could have prescribed some pills to grandma, and I even would have asked Dr. Morson to give her dinosaur pills.

 My dad told me that a company 3D prints medication with smileys or octopuses, which would definitely heal my grandma.
 But dad said that grandma doesn’t even swallow the regular pills, although her own virtual nurse, Florence, always tells her when to do that.
 You know Florence lives in grandma’s phone, of course, she’s not real, but it could say when it’s time for a pill.
 So, I don’t know, maybe I’m too small for this to understand, but if grandma doesn’t take care of her health, who will?